Useful Lessons From The BBC Good (and not so good) Food Show

 - Heck Sausages: Buy 4 packs for £10.00 Not 1, 2, 3, 5 or 6 packs for X, Y or Z £££.
 Simple, straight forward sales deal, which offers good value and is simple.
 Don’t make customers think too hard – as at a show, they’ll just walk away.

 - Linda McCartney: Buy two packs for £2.00 and get a free cool bag.
 What a bargain!
-At that price, they won’t be making an immediate profit, but they have a longer term view of getting customers trying it, cooking it at home – and then becoming loyal customers who make repeat purchases from their local supermarkets.
+At that price, they won’t be making a profit, but they have a longer term view of getting customers trying it, cooking it at home – and then becoming loyal customers who make repeat purchases from their local supermarkets.

 MAKE IT LOOK PRETTY: For a cold meat company, Woodalls British Charcuterie did a great job making their produce look appealing on a compact event area.
 It doesn’t have to cost a fortune: